tobanteAudio/juce-cookbook/README.md

 #### The Audio Programmer

-The Audio Programmer is a Youtube channel which almost only does JUCE related developmnent tutorials.
+The Audio Programmer is a YouTube channel which almost only does JUCE related development tutorials.
 He has videos the basics on getting up & running with the library, the basics on `Components`, an introduction to audio plugin development and interviews with people working in the audio developer industry.
 Each video is 20-60min long.

 If you are new to C++ and audio this is a create place to start.